ericsonga/APCSAReview/_sources/Labs/magpie3.rst

 .. fillintheblank:: fill-lab1b1

-    .. blank:: blanklab1b1
-        :correct: \\-1\\b
-        :feedback2: (".*", "Check the documentation or try it out in the ActiveCode window")

    What value is returned by ``indexOf`` if the substring does not occur in the string?

+   -    :-1: Correct.
+If the substring isn't found it returns -1 :.*: Check the documentation or try it out in the ActiveCode window

 Copy the following lines to ``StringExplorer`` in the ActiveCode above in the ``main`` method above to see for yourself that ``indexOf`` behaves as
 specified: